14 Things Nutritionists Do on Halloween That You Don’t

 They’re wary of coffee bars

 It’s the time of year when pumpkin lattes and gooey almond tarts make a sugary breakfast all too tempting.
 A medium Starbucks Pumpkin Spice Latte with 2 percent milk packs 380 calories, 49 grams of sugar, and 13 grams of fat (8 of which are saturated fat).
 “Caffeine, when combined with large amounts of sugar, shifts the body into a fat-storing mode,” says Ferguson.
-If you’re really craving a PSL, try a small, non-fat version.
+If you’re really craving a PSL, try a small, non-fat version, or try this nutritionist-approved recipe for a healthier pumpkin spice latte.

 They celebrate with other fall foods